THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 - Read now: Click here to learn over 50 easy ways to start making more money

-If you don’t, you are just digging yourself a deeper financial hole every month that is going to get harder and harder to get out of.
+If you don’t, you are just digging into a deeper financial hole every month that will get harder and harder to get out of.

-It is pretty straight forward and great for someone just starting out looking for a monthly expenses template.
+It is a simple worksheet and great for someone just starting and looking for a monthly expenses template.

-You just plug in your budget categories in the first column and the amount you plan to spend in each category in the second column.
+You begin by entering each budget category in the first column and the amount you plan to spend in each category in the second column.

-Then you enter in the amount you actually spent in the third column and viola!, you see where you need to cut back on spending.
+Then you enter your actual spending in the third column and viola!
+You see where you need to cut back on spending.

-This monthly expenses template makes it easy to see what areas you are overspending in by grouping categories together for simplicity.
+This monthly expenses template makes tracking the areas you are overspending in easy by grouping categories together for simplicity.

-I created this one because it has a much cleaner look to it and after a few months of budgeting, I wanted more insights as to how I was spending my money.
+I created this one because it has a much cleaner look, and after getting married, I wanted a more detailed budgeting template telling us where our money was going.

-My favorite part is I added a savings section to this excel budget spreadsheet.
+My favorite part is I added a savings section to this Excel budget planner.

-By including this I can see the percent of my income I save every year and I can see that amount broken out into the various savings accounts I am using.
+By including this, I can see the percentage of my monthly income I save every year and in each of my savings accounts.

 #3.
 Budgets Are Sexy Budget Template

-J$ over at Budgets Are Sexy has a great free excel spreadsheet budget download for you to use as well.
+J$ over at Budgets Are Sexy has a great Excel spreadsheet budget download for you to use as well.

 This one is cool because it works as a home budget spreadsheet.